fhendrikx/solo86/hardware/README.md

 ## Card orientation

-Each expansion card slots into the mainboard.
-Each card should face the front of the mainboard.
+Each expansion card card should have a male slot soldered to it's front.
+When seated on the mainboard, all the cards should face the front of the mainboard (i.e. where the Solo86 words can be found).
+The only possible exception is the last slot on the mainboard, this may have a 90 degree angled male slot, allowing you to easily work on new or experimental expansion cards.

 ![Card slot](image/card1.jpg)